Slain Al Jazeera journalist to be laid to rest in Jerusalem

 Israeli troops pushed into Jenin again early Friday.
 An Associated Press photographer heard heavy gunfire and explosions, and said Israeli troops had surrounded a home.

-The Palestinian Health Ministry said 11 Palestinians were hospitalized after being wounded in the fighting, including one who was shot in the stomach.
-The Israeli military said Palestinians opened fire when its forces went in to arrest suspected militants.
+The Palestinian Health Ministry said 13 Palestinians were hospitalized after being wounded in the fighting, including one who was shot in the stomach.
+The Israeli military tweeted that Palestinians opened fire when its forces went in to arrest suspected militants.
+Police said a member of a special Israeli commando unit was also wounded.

-Reporters who were with Abu Akleh when she was killed early Wednesday, including one who was shot and wounded, said there were no clashes or militants in the immediate area.
-All of them were wearing protective equipment that clearly identified them as reporters.

-Israel says its forces came under heavy fire from militants in different parts of the city that day.
-Israeli officials initially suggested Abu Akleh may have been struck by Palestinian gunfire but later backtracked and now say they have not yet reached any firm conclusions.

 Israel captured the West Bank and east Jerusalem — including the Old City and its holy sites sacred to Jews, Christians and Muslims — in the 1967 war.
 The Palestinians want both territories as part of their future state.
 Israel annexed east Jerusalem in a move not recognized internationally and views the entire city as its capital.